petervachon/project-Cue/README.md

 # Project Cue
 Cue is an interface for converting and visualizing After Effects animations to HTML &amp; CSS.
+NOTE: This is an experiment and not fully functional, we encourage people to build upon the experience.

 ### Installing dependencies
 ```